 There is also a Korean Cultural Museum, a variety of eco-gardens, and an observation deck that gives you a bird’s eye view of planes taking off and landing.
 And located only two minutes from the airport is the Paradise Golden Gate casino.

-If you’ve arrived at night or are looking for a place to rest, there are many hotels near the airport.
+If you’ve arrived at night or are looking for a place to rest, there are many hotels options.
 For a full list of Seoul’s hotels at varying price points, click here and for hotels specifically near the airport, click here.

 If you’re looking to ditch your luggage during your Seoul layover, there are a couple of baggage storage facilities.
 Hanjin Express is East on the 3rd floor of departures (phone: 032-743-5804, operating hours: 06:00 – 22:00) and Korea Express is West on the 3rd floor of departures (phone: 032-743-5300, operating hours: 07:00 – 21:30)

 As for transportation, an express railway currently operates between Gimpo Airport (which handles domestic flights) and Incheon International.
 It will reach Seoul central by 2010.
 Meanwhile, you can reach the city along the Airport Expressway, by bus or by taxi from the airport Transportation Centre.
-Drivers often do not speak English so you may want to write down your destination in a Korean on a piece of paper.
 The trip takes about an hour.
 Private transfers can also be booked.

 Layover Guide’s Suggestions of Things To Do On A Seoul Layover:

 Tours are a great way to see the city and there’s no shortage of tours in Seoul to fit your specific interests.
 There are day, night, and half day cultural tours to the city’s premiere palaces and temples, walking and biking tours, boat cruises, shopping tours, spa tours, national parks, food, wine and nightlife tours, shows, concerts, sports, and much more.